 Shopping in Paris – The Best Way to enjoy Paris

 What is the best way to go shopping in Paris?
 Where to do that ?
 Paris is considered to be the capital of fashion.
-Its Fashion Week, that usually happens during the month of October, is the trendiest one in the world.
+Its Fashion Week, that usually happens in October, is the trendiest one in the world.
 Here are the tips to enjoy Paris…

 All the craziest and the most innovative and creative trends were born in Paris.
 That is reason enough to go shopping in Paris.
 So necessarily, you are expected to shop as Parisians if you want to get ahead of what’s hot in the fashion industry.